 8 Helpful / 1 Not

 Pros: First haha!
-This course was recommended to me and a friend yesterday after playing George Ward and we were not disappointed.
+Finally got back to this course again after two years and a day, and it has only gotten better.
 Located tucked away from almost all roads and other activities this course provides for some great secluded golf.
-Near hole one is a little mailbox with scorecards and course maps and I recommend grabbing at least the course map before beginning.
 Starting off the round you better bring your A-game otherwise you're gonna get spanked.
 Hole 1 sets the tone for the rest of the round with a testing uphill dogleg legit par 4.
 Elevation changes are on every hole with some hidden slopes throughout the course whether behind the basket or the middle of the fairway.
 The fairways are nice and wide for as wooded a course this is.
 Getting off the fairway is not recommended and will cost at least a stroke per errant shot.
 Each hole has dual tees (Blues for Pros/Advanced & Red for Intermediate/And below) with each tee providing a vastly different look down the fairway and shot shape.
-We ended up playing a hybrid of Blues and Reds due to lack of daylight but made the effort to look at both before deciding which to play.
+The tees are distinguished by a red or blue painted circle on the pad as well as highlighted on the signs.
 In several instances, it is a full drive from the long pads to the shorts.
 Most holes out there had dual sleeve placements marked on the tee signs but only one basket in the ground as of now.
 The different sleeves could affect the scoring, shot selection to reach the greens, and the flow of the course greatly.
-On each green were small directional signs to the next tees.
+There are wooden markers on the tee signs showing which sleeve that basket is in.
+After each green were some directional signs to the next tees.
+In most cases the trees were painted with either red or blue markings depending on which tee you wanted to head to.
 Its important to pay attention to these because in several cases the long pad is in a very different spot than the short.
-The flow of the course was good overall with flags marking the beaten paths on longer walks.
+Also most holes had benches which come in handy after several of the more elevated walks.

 Other Thoughts: Overall I thought this course was a lot of fun.
 I enjoy these types of courses a lot and it reminded me of several others I had played before (thinking North Carolina golf).
 It has great potential to be one of the top courses in the South but only after it ages more and becomes more polished.
-When the course was recommended to us we were somewhat skeptical with what some locals said but I was very impressed and surprised at the level this course already is at.
-Due to running out of daylight, I am eager to come back and give this course another go round.
+This is a course I would constantly feel challenged at and want to come play it different ways to get something different out of every time.

 8 of 9 people found this review helpful.